TBMoonwalker/3cqsbot/README.md

 **single=false deal_mode=signal**

-A multi bot will be created with the top 30 Symrank list (initical call to /symrank).
+A multi bot will be created with the first two incoming signals from the websocket who fit the configured signals.
 A new deal will be started when a new signal is coming in.

-If it is a STOP/START signal which is not from an existing pair a random pair from the initial top 30 Symrank list is used for a new deal.

-If it is a START signal from an existing pair or a freshly added pair, exactly that pair is used for a new deal.
+If it is a START signal from an existing pair, exactly that pair is used for a new deal.

 Pairs will be deleted from the list during a STOP signal and added with a START signal, if it fits the filters.